fstarnaud/ozp-documentation-wiki/Iteration-19.md

 ## Iteration Goals:
 ### Center/HUD
+* Validate and fixing IE bugs found during TRR.
 * Add more unit tests
+* Separate cereteEdit/index.jsx into separate files
+* Styling for type and org dropdowns
+* Move action controller calls to services.
 * Cleanup with some bug fixes

 ### Backend
 * Complete performance improvements for the loading of the Search and Discovery page (limiting unnecessary calls)
-* Separate cereteEdut/index.jsx into separate files
 * Legacy REST Calls

 ### Webtop